hakidaova/digital-electronics-2/lab10-project2/README.md

 <a name="Servomotor"></a>
 ### Servo motor
-description
+Servo motors are mainly used for setting certain positions and maintaining them.
+Most of them can be found in robotics or automated manufacturing.
+The motors usually have 3 wires - the red one is for Vcc, the brown (or black) for GND and the orange (or yellow) one is for PWM.
+They can only be rotated by maximally 180 degrees, so in our project we set the default position of **Servo 1** to 0° (minimum) and the **Servo 2**'s to 180° (maximum).

 ![Servo motor](https://github.com/hakidaova/digital-electronics-2/blob/main/lab10-project2/images/servo.jpg)

-> **Note:** For more information about the board see the [manual](https://docs.arduino.cc/resources/datasheets/A000066-datasheet.pdf).

 <a name="Rotaryencoder"></a>
 ### Rotary encoder
-Encoder which we rotate with is used as a time changer for our timer.
-The rotation is based on combining 2 output signals inside the encoder.
-If the outputs are both the same, encoder was rotated clockwise and the time is set up.
-If we rotate it counterclockwise, the outputs will be the exact opposite of each other and our time is set down.
+The encoder's button is used as a selector of the servo motor we want to operate with.
+Rotation of the encoder is based on combining 2 output signals inside the encoder.
+If the outputs are both the same, encoder was rotated clockwise and the **Servo 1** is rotated (if it has been chosen) by up to 180° clockwise.
+After reaching the maximum position (180°), the motor goes back to its default position (0°). **Servo 2** doesn't react to this operation even when it's chosen.
+If we rotate the encoder counterclockwise, **Servo 2** is rotated (if it has been chosen) by up to 180° counterclockwise.
+After reaching the minimum position (0°), the motor goes back to its default position (180°). **Servo 1** doesn't react to this operation even when it is chosen.

 ![Rotary encoder](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/rotary-encoder.jpg)